Ghazallah/E-commerce-Application/README.md

 # 2B
-2B is an E-commerce application that allows to buy and cell mobile phones, laptops and their acccessories.
+2B is an E-commerce application that allows to buy and sell mobile phones, laptops and their acccessories.
 This application is being developed for educational purpose.
 ## Developers